samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 1 minute

 Each creature of your choice in a 5-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) centered on a point within range must succeed on a Wisdom saving throw or have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition until the end of its next turn, at which point it must repeat the save.
 If the target fails the second save, the target has the [Unconscious](/sources/dnd/free-rules/rules-glossary#UnconsciousCondition) condition for the duration.
-The spell ends on a target if it takes damage or someone within 5 feet of it takes an action to shake it out of the spell’s effect.
+The spell ends on a target if it takes damage or someone within 5 feet of it takes an action to shake it out of the spell's effect.

-Creatures that don’t sleep, such as elves, or that have Immunity to the [Exhaustion](/sources/dnd/free-rules/rules-glossary#ExhaustionCondition) condition automatically succeed on saves against this spell.
+Creatures that don't sleep, such as elves, or that have Immunity to the [Exhaustion](/sources/dnd/free-rules/rules-glossary#ExhaustionCondition) condition automatically succeed on saves against this spell.

 ---